Sunday, 22 June 2008

 Poor Keith needed to stop walking but he could not.
 The highway continued beside the river and we struggled on as the heat intensified.
 At least it was slightly downhill.

-At 10 o’clock we came to the turn-off to Rémuzat, where there were several signs to bars and restaurants, which looked hopeful.
+At 10 o’clock we came to the turn-off to Rémuzat, where there were several signs to bars and restaurants, so things looked hopeful.

-As soon as we crossed the bridge we saw the entrance to the camping ground, neat, flowery and inviting.
+As soon as we crossed the bridge we saw the entrance to the camping ground, looking tidy, flowery and inviting.
 We booked in and threw down our packs under a tree.
 Although we did not know it, we had taken our last steps on this year’s walk.

 Relieved and grateful, we sat down for the first coffee of the day.
 We were worried about how we were going to proceed tomorrow, but for now we just indulged in the moment.